Stuycs-K/final-project-10-shrestha-anna-chen-regina/WORKLOG.md

 - starting a backup plan if encoding with frequency in audio files doesn't work
 - start on and finish encoding columnar transposition cipher
 - researching on how to decode columnar transposition cipher using brute force

+### Wed, 5/29
+- Encoding string into audio file works
+- unable to hear sound from the encoded audio file but when opened on audacity, the frequency and everything else seem to be working fine
+- might be due to header being manipulated so trying to fix